Pauline Hanson: First term (2016–2022)

 On 18 September 2019, the Liberal government announced that Hanson would co-chair the newly announced parliamentary inquiry into family law along with Kevin Andrews.
 She proposed a parliament motion advocating opposition to the proposed Great Reset of the World Economic Forum, on the belief that it is cover for creating a New World Order.
 Her proposal was defeated by 37 votes to 2.

 In 2019, Hanson campaigned against a ban on climbing Uluru, a sacred site for local Aboriginal people.
-Shortly before the ban came into effect, in August Channel Nine paid for Hanson's trip to Uluru and on their A Current Affair program she was shown in a controversial episode climbing the rock.
+Shortly before the ban came into effect in August, the Nine Network paid for Hanson's trip to Uluru, and on their A Current Affair program she was shown in a controversial episode climbing the rock.

-Beginning in May 2019, Hanson was a regular contributor on Channel Nine's Today show.
+Beginning in May 2019, Hanson was a regular contributor on the Nine Network's Today.
 She was removed from the role in July 2020 after describing people who lived in Melbourne public housing as drug addicts who couldn't speak English.

 Following the 2019 federal election, One Nation obtained $2.8 million in electoral expenses from the Australian Electoral Commission.
 Later, the Commission required One Nation to repay $165,442 as money that had not been spent or not spent for electoral purposes.
 In addition, it is reported: "Hanson has personally agreed to an enforceable undertaking.
-And the party must in future make sure all invoices are in Hanson’s name, the party’s name or the name of a party officer.
+And the party must in future make sure all invoices are in Hanson's name, the party's name or the name of a party officer.
 And make sure that all invoices match payment receipts, credit card or bank statements."

-In June 2021, following media reports that the proposed national curriculum was "preoccupied with the oppression, discrimination and struggles of Indigenous Australians", the Australian Senate approved a motion tabled by Hanson calling on the federal government to reject Critical race theory CRT, despite it not being included in the curriculum.
+In June 2021, following media reports that the proposed national curriculum was "preoccupied with the oppression, discrimination and struggles of Indigenous Australians", the Senate approved a motion tabled by Hanson calling on the federal government to reject critical race theory, despite it not being included in the curriculum.